 The hydroponics system is not free of challenges.
 Farmers have to measure and control the electrical conductivity, pH, temperature, and dissolved oxygen.
 The margin for error in maintaining the right balance of all these elements is tiny.
 One slight mistake may affect the system severely.
 These challenges, however, do not reduce the environmental benefits of the hydroponic system in any way.

 Diseases: the benefits of hydroponics do not include immunity to diseases.
 Pathogens can quickly spread because the water is recirculated.
 Therefore, the hydroponic system requires close monitoring.
 Not just to monitor the level of nutrients but also to ensure that the plants are protected from diseases.

-Energy use: depending on the environment, indoor hydroponic gardens may need an artificial light source.
+Energy use: indoor hydroponic gardens may need an artificial light source depending on the environment.
 Also, most hydroponic techniques require an electric pump to keep the nutrients and water flowing.
 These consume energy.
 According to research, fossil fuel use decreases the benefits of hydroponic production.
 Therefore, it is important to ensure that the energy source is clean and sustainable.